 The risk simply isn’t worth the gain.
 There are far safer ways to simulate gunfire than by using blank rounds.

 In my private training classes, I do not use blank rounds at all.
 There may be a very small role for blanks in a tightly scripted and controlled active killer scenario where officers or citizens have to locate the killer in a building via the sound of his firearm, but I can’t think of any other situation where blank rounds should be used.

 Have I used blank rounds in training?
 Absolutely.
 When I was too young and stupid to realize how dangerous they were.

-I had given the “murderer” very strict instructions not to aim his blank firing pistol directly at any officer and not to fire it if he was within 10 feet of another participant.
+I had given the role playing “murderer” very strict instructions not to aim his blank firing pistol directly at any officer and not to fire it if he was within 10 feet of another participant.
 I ran the scenario several times and the the officers did everything I expected they would do.
 No one was injured.

 On the last training evolution, I had two responding officers act rather unconventionally.
 They kicked down the locked door of the house and took the “murderer” at gunpoint.
 My role player knew the rules.
 When the cops kicked in the door, he stopped firing and stuck his .45 pistol loaded with blanks in his waistband behind his back.

-When the cops moved in to cuff the bad guy, the found the loaded and cocked pistol in his waistband.
+When the cops moved in to cuff the bad guy, they found the loaded and cocked pistol in his waistband.
 During the course of removing it, one of the officers pulled the trigger accidentally.
 No one was meant to be shot, it was a true negligent discharge.
 Three of my officers had minor injuries (one taking quite a bit of burning powder to her face) after the blank gun fired.

 I stopped using blanks in my training after that incident.
 I would suggest that you all avoid using blanks as well.
 It’s simply too easy to screw up and get someone hurt or killed.